-On my recent river cruise with AmaWaterwaysI was delighted, but not at all surprised, to discover that they were inducted into La Confrérie de la Chaîne des Rôtisseurs, a prestigious international gastronomic society dedicated to fine cuisine.
+AMA Waterways is a member of La Confrérie de la Chaîne des Rôtisseurs, a prestigious, international gastronomic society dedicated to fine cuisine.
 Founded in Paris in 1950, it is the oldest and largest food and wine society in the world, and membership is by invitation only, extended to those possessing world-class culinary acumen.

-I was particularly struck by their ability to offer delicious foods that were indicative of the region we were visiting.
-Never did we even feel tempted to spend money off of the ship to eat.
-We didn’t want or need to.
-We knew we were going to have a great meal, AND get to experience the local cuisine, back on board.
+They do a fantastic job of offering delicious foods indicative of the region you're visiting.
+So you're rarely tempted to spend money off of the ship to eat because you know you're going to enjoy a great meal AND experience the local cuisine back on board.

-To make being onboard even more enjoyable, there’s a knowledgeable cruise director whose sole purpose is to ensure that you have the best experience possible.
-He or she will educate you on the region and what you should make it a point not to miss.
+Making the onboard experience even more enjoyable is a knowledgeable cruise director whose sole purpose is to ensure you have the best experience possible.
+They will educate you on the region and highlight those things you don't want to miss

 3. It's The Most Relaxing Way to Travel.

-You don’t have to pack and unpack and repack, and lug heavy baggage from one location to the next.
+You don't have to pack, unpack, repack, or lug heavy baggage from one location to the next.